bdoolaeghe/kiss-event-store/README.md

     <artifactId>kiss-es-spring-boot-starter</artifactId>
 </dependency>
 ```
-4. Start a postgres DB, and configure your datasource in spring-boot `application.yml`, e.g.:
+4. Setup and start a postgres DB, and configure your datasource in spring-boot `application.yml`, e.g.:
 ```yaml
 spring:
   datasource: